meowdding/skyblock-pv/README.md

 ### 🎣 Fishing Tab

 <img src="./.github/images/fishing.png" width="720" alt="" title="Fishing">
-All fishing related information, so Essence Upgrades, Trophy Fish, Gear, Stats, ... in one beautiful tab.
+All fishing related information, so Essence Upgrades, Trophy Fish, Gear, Stats, ... in one tab.

 ### 🔍 And many more tabs...